recroom2016/OpenRec/README.md

  - Nightly

 The master branch is the public branch where all the latest updates a published.
-The nightly branch is where all the experimental updates that are needed to be tested before release.
+The nightly branch is where all the experimental updates that are needed to be tested before release are.

 ---